-Wallkill East Rotary, of which Pets Alive is a corporate member, meets every Tuesday from 7:30-8:30am at the Wallkill Golf Club on Sands Road in the town of Wallkill, NY.
+Pets Alive is a corporate member.
+The rotary, meets every Tuesday from 7:30-8:30 am at the Wallkill Golf Club on Sands Road in the town of Wallkill, NY.
 All are invited to join in!

 The New York State Animal Protection Federation (APF) is the voice of animal shelters, humane societies and animal welfare organizations.
 Through its advocacy work, the Federation advocates for legislation that positively impacts animals in New York State.
 This includes the NYS Companion Animal Capital Fund grant program, which awards animal shelters in New York State funding to renovate or build new facilities.
 Pets Alive is a recipient of a $500,000 grant towards our new kennel building.